Experience the Dolphins Like Never Before

 - Two males: Beau and Foster

 Nani, our eldest dolphin at 42, is the mother to Beau and Spirit.
 Chesapeake was the first dolphin born at the National Aquarium and she is the mother to our youngest dolphin, Bayley.
 Maya is a half sister to Chesapeake (via dam or mother) as well as half sister to Spirit (via sire or father).
 Jade is the mother to Foster.
-All but one of our dolphins were born right here at the Aquarium.
-Nani came to us from another aquarium that had to close.
+All but one of our eight dolphins, Nani (41 years old), was born in an aquarium or zoological park.
+Nani, born in the wild more than 40 years ago, came to us from another aquarium that had to close.

 This colony structure represents a complex social group for the dolphins and provides them with essential relationships.
 Bottlenose dolphins live in a matriarchal society due to the level of care that females provide to their young; the males live in separate social groups consisting of a few members that are called bachelor groups or alliances.
 Here are at the National Aquarium, we house our animals in what we call a nursery group which consists of all of our females ranging in age from 42 to 5 and our two males have formed a pair bonded group.